 If you’re using a different password for all the sites and apps you’re signed up for (and you really should), there are only so many combinations of letters and numbers you can hold in your head at once.
-The good news is there are plenty of tools out there to remember your passwords and secure them for you.
-Here are five of the easiest to use.
+The good news is there are plenty of tools out there to remember your passwords and secure them for you, and we’ve picked out five of the best.

 If you are going to use your browser’s integrated password-saving capabilities, make sure your mobile or computer user account is protected with a master PIN or password, otherwise anyone who sits down with your device is going to have access to Facebook, Gmail, and any other sites that have auto-login enabled.

-LastPass is always near the top of most password manager round-ups and it’s not difficult to see why.
-It’s intuitive, elegant, and free to use if you only need it on one machine (unlimited sync on unlimited devices is available for $12/year).
-It can also securely store notes for you as well as passwords.
+LastPass is always near the top of most password manager round-ups and it’s not difficult to see why—it’s intuitive, elegant, and free to use if you only need it on one machine.
+Like most other password managers, it can securely store notes, payment details and other sensitive information as well as passwords.
 The apps are well built, easy to get around and available on all the common platforms.